-This paper presents the initial design of a reconfigurable reflectarray employing a five-state configuration, using a direct optimisation approach.
-The array element is based on an aperture-coupled stacked patch element that can be configured to operate in five distinct modes, providing a phase quantisation capability spanning a dynamic range of 320°, while operating within the 24.5-27.5 GHz frequency band.
-The work done within the context of a 5G application, where the reflectarray is to facilitate beam scanning over an angular range of $\pm 70^{\circ}$, all while subject to stringent side lobe suppression requirements.
-The outcomes of this investigation show the suitability of the selected array element for applications involving beam-steering reconfigurable reflectarrays.
-Additionally, the study demonstrates the ease of utilising the direct optimization approach in the design of such antennas
+This paper presents the design of reconfigurable reflectarrays employing a five-state configuration, using a direct optimisation approach.
+The array element is based on an aperture-coupled stacked patch element that can be configured to operate in five distinct modes, providing a phase quantisation capability spanning a dynamic range of 320° , while operating within the 24.5-27.5 GHz frequency band.
+The work done is within the context of a 5G application, where the reflectarray is to facilitate beam scanning over an angular range of $\pm 70^{\circ}$, all while subject to stringent side lobe suppression requirements.
+Similarly, it has been shown that with a 5-state phase discretisation, it is also possible to realise reflectarrays to radiate fan-shaped beam patterns through direct optimisation, which can be used again for scanning and wide beam coverage.
+The outcomes of this investigation show the suitability of the selected array element for applications involving beamsteering reconfigurable reflectarrays.
+Additionally, the study demonstrates the ease of utilising the direct optimisation approach in the design of such antennas.